wallabag/wallabag/content/admin/internal_settings.md

 ### Download images locally

-`1` to activate local pictures downloading, `0`, to deactivate.
+`1` to activate local picture downloading, `0` to deactivate.

-Once this feature is activated, the articles pictures will be downloaded in the `/web/assets/images` folder of your wallabag instance.
+Once this feature is activated, the article pictures will be downloaded in the `/web/assets/images` folder of your wallabag instance.
 The path of pictures in articles will also be updated to the path of pictures which are on your instance.

 {{< callout type="info" >}}
-If you want GIFs to keep animation, install `imagick` PHP extension.
+If you want GIFs to keep animation, install the `imagick` PHP extension.
 It's mostly available through distros packet management as `php-imagick`.
 {{< /callout >}}

 ### Support URL for wallabag

-URL used in emails sent by wallabag for any help request.
+URL used in emails sent by wallabag for help requests.